Dubrovnik Summer Festival: A Cultural Guide

 Morning: Strolling the Old Town

 Start your day with a leisurely walk through Dubrovnik’s UNESCO-listed Old Town.
 Wander along the Stradun (Placa), the main limestone-paved street, and admire the blend of Renaissance and Baroque architecture.
-Stop by Onofrio’s Fountain for a refreshing sip of water—just as travelers have done for centuries.
+Along the way, stop by Onofrio’s Fountain for a refreshing sip of water—just as travelers have done for centuries.
+If you’re visiting during the summer, you might also catch a glimpse of the Dubrovnik Summer Festival, adding even more vibrancy to the city with its world-class performances and lively atmosphere.

 Afternoon: Fort Lovrijenac & Festival Preparations